 The College engages in three fundamental areas of grounds maintenance: Trees, beds/shrubs, and grass ("turf").
 Each setting requires unique approaches to reduce the use of herbicides, insecticides and fungicides in order to ensure the health and safety of humans and pets and to minimize negative impact on the environment.

 Here are the highlights of our program; their rationale; and the issues about which we remain mindful as we safely preserve, protect and beautify the College grounds.
 (The term "pesticide" is used to describe, generally, the means by which undesirable plants, animals and fungi are chemically managed.)

 Guidelines for Applying Pesticides at Haverford College

 Every employee who sprays pesticides at Haverford College is certified in chemical handling and application.
+This goes above and beyond state law that requires that at least one person on the property have an applicator’s license.
 Every applicator is required by PA State Law to attend classes to maintain their license.